finbarrtimbers/categorised-review-extraction/README.md

 use when discussing the category.
 It is important to include both positive and negative descriptors.

-The review is split into sentences, and each sentence is tokenized into words, and the stopwords are removed.
+The review is split into sentences, each sentence is tokenized into words, and the stopwords are removed.
 Then, we calculate a category score for each sentence, where the score is defined as the percentage of words of the sentence that come from that category.
 Every sentence that has a category score above a